-Evictions have proven to be the leading cause of new cases of homelessness throughout Washington.
-The Tenancy Prevention Program benefits both landlord and tenant by maintaining the tenancy while satisfying a judgment.
-This keeps landlords from facing vacancy and turnover losses while preventing an eviction that would create barriers to tenants finding and renting future housing.
+Evictions have proven to be the leading cause of homelessness throughout Washington.
+The Tenancy Prevention Program benefits both landlord and tenant by maintaining the tenancy while satisfying a judgment for non-payment of rent and three months of future rent.
+This keeps landlords from facing vacancy and turnover losses while preventing an eviction that would create barriers to tenants seeking and renting future housing.

 Washington State’s Tenancy Preservation Program (2019 amendments to RCW 59.18.410(3) and 43.31.605(c)) became effective on June 29, 2019.
-The program reduces homelessness by providing relief to low-income tenants facing eviction for non-payment of rent.
-Commerce will issue a zero-interest loan to landlords to preserve tenancy.
-Tenants must repay the loan to be eligible for future access to this program.
+The program aims to reduce homelessness by providing relief to low-income tenants facing eviction for non-payment of rent.
+Commerce will issue a zero-interest loan to landlords to preserve tenancy when a court finds the tenant eligible.
+Tenants must repay the loan in full to be eligible for future access to this program.